Sutto/pyapns2/README.md

 as an alternative to the built in Ruby library (with the intention of using something that behaved better under Ruby 1.9 with pyapns).

+So, in summary, This gem exists to be a client implementing the bare minimum needed for us, that works better out of the box (and is currently only supported on 1.9, although we will accept pull requests for Ruby 1.8).

 ## Installing

 Adding pyapns2 to your application is as simple as adding the following to your gemfile: